lacchain/gas-management/docs/Architecture.md

 * Transactions have to be directed towards the RelayHub smart contract.
 * Gas price of transaction must be 0.
 * Gas limit of transaction must be sufficient to run the entire RelayHub.
-* To transactions protected the sender of the transaction must be the same as indicated by the end user or application that generated the transaction.
+* The sender of the transaction must be the same as indicated by the end user or application that generated the transaction.
+This means that the user or application must sign which writer node will send its transaction and expiration time for its transaction.

 Transactions that do not satisfy these rules will be rejected.